hafdon/dazo/docs/resources.md

 ### Forvo

 - pronunciation dictionary comprised of user-submitted sound recordings
-- [ ] They have ben making mass downloads, scraping, and searching much harder lately, so if you know of a workaround, please let me know
+- [ ] They have been making mass downloads, scraping, and searching much harder lately, so if you know of a workaround, please let me know
 - <https://forvo.com/languages/ga/>

 - <https://archive.org/search?query=%28language%3Agle+OR+language%3A%22Irish%22%29>